 - 8th Grade – 5 hours

 Each student will receive a Service Learning Packet (welcome letter, log sheet and reflection form).
-The reflection form should be filled out at the end of each service experience and turned in to Dr. Vang in the IB Office located in the library.
-As students complete their 5 hours they can turn their log sheet at anytime or before May 5, 2017.
-Students who achieve the goal for the year will be rewarded with an end-of-year celebration.
-Extra log sheet and reflection forms may be found below or by contacting Dr. Vang.
+The reflection form should be filled out at the end of each service experience.
+Extra log sheet and reflection forms may be found below

 - Service learning activities cannot be an academic assignment for a class.

-- Students cannot receive a financial reward (payment), grade, or other benefit.
+- Students do not receive a financial reward (payment), grade, or other benefit.

 - Hours for service learning activities should be completed at an appropriate place like a school, religious organization, hospital, or other community location.